Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Complete form filling using the incorrect password.
 When an incorrect format is used a warning is flagged, if an incorrect password is used a developer written message is flashed notifying the user that that username or password does not exist
 - Complete the form using the admin log in details ensuring that they are redirected to the admin specific profile page.
 - Click the 'Sign Up' link at the bottom of the page making sure the user is redirected to the 'Create Account' page.

+LOG OUT

+- Click 'Log Out' navbar item ensuring the user is redirected to the 'Log In' page and a developer written message is flashed confirming that the user has been logged out.

 BUGS